Introduction: Transform Your Email Investigations

 GDPR Considerations (Europe)

-- • Establish lawful basis for processing
+- • Establish a GDPR-compliant lawful basis (legitimate interests or legal obligation)

-- • Use EEA-hosted models when possible
+- • Use EEA-hosted models when possible (Mistral AI, Azure, Vertex, Bedrock with EU config)

-- • Document transfer mechanisms
+- • Document transfer mechanisms (EU SCCs or UK Addendum)

 US Considerations

-- • Understand SCA obligations
+- • Understand Stored Communications Act (SCA) obligations

-- • Document compliance measures
+- • Document compliance measures thoroughly